Dewey Redman once told me, “Charlie Parker sounds better every day.”

 Dewey was impressed with the Charlie Parker Omnibook when it came out, and began playing “Dewey Square” because of the Omnibook.

-In the age of computer-assisted transcription, this old text may seem slightly outdated.
-(One could quibble about certain notes, rhythms, and chord changes here and there in the solos, although the melodies of the tunes really are pretty damn good.)
+In the age of computer-assisted transcription, the Omnibook may seem slightly outdated.
 Still, at the time it was a glorious revelation for jazz players ranging from total beginners to sophisticated professionals.
 Indeed, Charlie Parker Omnibook might be the most important jazz education text ever published.

 The book credits Ken Slone and Jamey Aebersold.
 Last week I had a short conversation with Slone about the Omnibook over the phone.